 Sibling relationships can be critical to children's development and emotional well-being and may be especially crucial when children experience out-of-home placements.
 Some research suggests that children and youth experience better outcomes when placed with their siblings, and that the sibling bond may promote resilience under adverse conditions.
 Sibling relationships should be considered at multiple points throughout a case, including removal, out-of-home placement, and placement in a permanent home.
-The Fostering Connections to Success and Increasing Adoptions Act of 2008 highlights the importance of sibling connections by requiring States to make reasonable efforts to place siblings removed from the home in the same foster or adoptive home or kinship or guardianship placement, and to provide for frequent visits or other ongoing interactions (when safety permits).
 The following resources offer strategies that help promote and support sibling connections throughout the permanency process.

 Child Visitation with Siblings and Parents (PDF - 1,208 KB)

 Connecticut Department of Children and Families & Office for Research and Evaluation (2015)